strapi/documentation/docusaurus/docs/dev-docs/migration/v4/migration-guide-4.6.1-to-4.7.0.md

 :::

 <!-- TODO: update title -->
-## Heading title for specific step 1
+## Enabling the Data Transfer Features

 <!-- TODO: fill in this section -->
 Quickly describe the nature of the change.